veracrypt/VeraCrypt-CrashCollector/README.md

 - a Redis server
 - Composer, to install the required dependencies

+Note: PostgreSQL and MariaDB >= 10.5 should also work as an alternative to SQLite, but so far they have been tested less extensively.

 ## Installation

 1. run `composer install` at the root of the project